pubnub/objective-c/iOS/README.md

 #import "PNImports.h"
 ```

-To your project's .pch file. **It must be the first import in your pch, or it will not work correctly.**
+To your project's .pch file.
+**Note:** It must be the first import in your pch, or it will not work correctly.

 [Finish up by setting up your delegate](#finishing-up-configuration-common-to-manual-and-cocoapods-setup)